alvarobolanos/capstone/README.md

 ## Creating the heroku instance

+In progress...

 ## Composer
+In progress...

 ### composer.json
+In progress...

 ### composer.lock
+In progress...

 # Database

 ## Adding a database to the heroku instance.
+In progress...

 ## Logging into the DB